zamalali/langchain-code/docs/cli.md

 ### Options

 Each command supports a set of common options that allow you to customize the behavior of the agent and the execution of the command.
-These options provide fine-grained control over various aspects of the process:
+These options provide fine-grained control over various aspects of the process.
+For detailed information about each option, refer to the command-specific documentation.

 - **`--llm`**: Specifies the language model provider to use (e.g., `anthropic`, `gemini`).
 This option allows you to choose the LLM that best suits your needs.
 Different LLMs may have different strengths and weaknesses, so it's important to choose the right one for the task at hand.
 - **`--project-dir`**: Sets the root directory for the project the agent will work on.
 This option allows you to specify the codebase that the agent will operate on.
 The agent will only be able to access files and directories within the project directory.